Arkaeriit/vim-hex/README.md

 Simply install this plugin like any other plugin.
 For example, with Pathogen, copy this repository in you `bundle/` directory.

+## Speed boost

+The plugin can work while only executing Lua and Vimscript.
+It works but it can be somewhat slow on big files.
+To minimize this issue, some of the most expensive functions have been written in C as well.
+To use them, simply use `make` to compile them.
+For it to work, you need to have a Lua environment compatible with the Lua interpreter embedded in Vim.

+By doing so, you can expect a 5.5 times speed upgrade for reading files and a 2.1 times speed upgrade for writing files.

 ## Automatically open binary files

 You might want some files to be opened as hex dump without having to give the `-b` flag to Vim.
 For example, `.bin` or `.exe` files.
 You can do that by adding the following lines in your vimrc: